 WASHINGTON (AP) — The Trump administration has deployed agents with tactical gear to confront protesters in downtown Portland, Oregon.
 That has sparked debate over the use of federal power as local and state officials, and many in the community, condemn their tactics and demand they leave.
 Far from backing down, the administration plans to send agents to Chicago to respond to gun violence.
-And President Donald Trump says federal agents could be deployed elsewhere as he makes law and order a central element in his struggling re-election campaign.
+And President Donald Trump says federal agents could be deployed elsewhere as he makes law and order a central element in his struggling reelection campaign.

-A look at some of the issues behind this unconventional, if not unprecedented, use of federal forces:
+Some of the issues behind this unconventional, if not unprecedented, use of federal forces:

 WHAT’S BEEN GOING ON IN PORTLAND?

 Protests over the killing of George Floyd by police in Minneapolis have taken place in downtown Portland for more than 50 consecutive days, drawing at times more than 10,000 mostly peaceful demonstrators.
-A relatively small number of activists have vandalized downtown buildings, including the federal courthouse, and attacked police and federal agents.
+A relatively small number of activists has vandalized downtown buildings, including the federal courthouse, and attacked police and federal agents.